 As well as competing for placings, a variety of awards and titles can be earned by Obedience dogs.
 Companion Dog trials offer the opportunity for dogs to qualify for Companion Dog awards, ranging from Bronze to Gold.
 A very successful dog may also attain the Test C Qualified award, while exceptional dogs may earn the title of Obedience Champion, or Grand Obedience Champion.
 Achieving any of these awards means a dog can carry the relevant letters before or after his name.

 Modern training methods for Obedience are based on rewards and enjoyment, not force or coercion.
 While points are not awarded for style or eagerness, a good competitive dog should be keen to work, full of confidence, quick and responsive, and obviously having fun.

-How Much: $8 per session, to be paid in advance.
-Membership is required to continue after completing Beginners course ($50 per year or pro-rata rate for new members).
-Non-members add $20 to course fee.
+How Much: $68 non-members or $48 members for six week course, to be paid in advance.
+Membership is required to continue after completing first six week course ($50 per year or pro-rata rate for new members).

 Enrolment: Required.
 Dogs that have not completed the Canine Companion 1 course will need to pass an assessment first.
 Dogs need to have good basic cues and focus in class, and can stand with all fours on a platform/plank on cue.
 Please contact us for more information.